 Think of your mind as a car’s battery, that has gone cold from not being used in a long time.
 It will likely have a hard time getting started, or building any sort of momentum.
 This is what it’s like to be depressed– You become more detached from people, places and things that once brought you joy.
 Behavioral activation, in this case, is like the jumper cables, that presents a strategy to activate the proverbial “stalled engine” by helping you regain your focus by closely examining yourself and daily routine.

 Researchers have found behavioral activation to be slightly superior to medication because it shifts away from cognitions and feelings to focus on an individual’s behavior and environment and works to identify and observe patterns of behavior.
 Negative life events such as grief, trauma, life stressors, or even just having a genetic tendency toward depression can lead someone turn to unhealthy behaviors like alcohol and drug use, or even social withdrawal in an attempt to avoid the uncomfortable emotions associated with certain activities.

 Behavioral activation will not only help in replacing negative avoidance behaviors with new ones but it also increases the amount of positive reinforcement a person experiences in real life.
 One main symptom of depression is loss of interest in things that were enjoyable.
 In this case, this therapy can help an individual engage more enjoyable activities and experience the rewards of feeling accomplished and even leading to having a sense of meaning.

 Working with a therapist and implementing behavioral activation strategies will also encourage people to schedule enjoyable experiences and taking actions that steer them toward a positive solution and goal.
-Consequently, it moves them past the paralyzing inaction that once locked them in the clasps of depression.
+Consequently, keeping busy helps them past the paralyzing inaction that once locked them in the clasps of depression.